syntaxseed/DnD-Tile-Browser/README.md

 ## Instructions:

-- Download or copy the play.html file into your directory of tile images.
+- Download or copy the play.html file found in the src directory into your folder of tile images.
 - Edit the file and replace the placeholder list of images with the real ones.
 - You must include the file extension.
 - The last one in the list must NOT have a trailing comma.